If you’ve been searching the web for a rough guide to house underpinning, chances are you’ve come against a bit of a brick wall.

 What is Underpinning?

-Underpinning is the process of providing extra support underneath a building, this is often the result of:
+Underpinning is the process of providing extra support underneath a building to stop it subsiding into the ground.
+This is often the result of:

 - subsidence, the home is sinking, which could be caused by many different factors.